 Leonardo da Vinci (1452-1519) was an artist, draughtsman, sculptor, engineer, inventor and visionary.
 He embodies the arts, humanities and sciences as conjoined arenas of exploratory thinking, and is considered to have been far ahead of his time across these fields.
 From Vitruvian Man and the Mona Lisa, to flying machines and submarines, his work has sparked passion, debate and intrigue.
 500 years on from his death, our panel explores his mind and legacy.

-Dr Caroline Campbell, The Jacob Rothschild Head of the Curatorial Department, The National Gallery
+Dr Caroline Campbell, Director of Collections and Research, The National Gallery

 Dr Maya Corry, Lecturer in Early Modern History, University of Oxford